 You must request initiation and pledge fulfillment of your vows.

-Then train your energy flows until you gain self-control,
+Then train your [sexual] energy flows until you gain self-control [over lust and orgasm],

-And after receiving the three superior initiations, cultivate ensuing desire,
+And after receiving the three superior initiations, transmute the ensuing desire,

 To perfect the nature of the four levels of joy,